-CHILD DEVELOPMENT CENTER REOPENING GUIDE
+CHILD DEVELOPMENT CENTER HEALTH AND SAFETY

 The Y is working diligently with safety as our guide in order to provide a healthy environment in all of our child-serving programs.
 We have been working with internal experts, as well as local and state officials to address issues related to social distancing, sanitizing requirements and wellness checks for staff and participants.
 Please keep in mind, these guidelines are subject to change based on new information or additional guidance from health officials.

 GENERAL HEALTH AND SAFETY MEASURES

 - YMCA Child Development Centers will begin following Jefferson County Public School protocols effective Monday, July 26 as they relate to masking.